Closed wing: Postwar

-Closed wings remain mostly confined to the realms of studies and conceptual designs, as the engineering challenges of developing a strong, self-supporting closed wing for use in the large airliners which would benefit most from increases in efficiency have yet to be overcome.
+Closed wings remain mostly confined to the realms of studies and conceptual designs, as the engineering challenges of developing a strong, self-supporting closed wing for use in the large airliners that would benefit most from increases in efficiency have yet to be overcome.

 The closed wing is also used in water, for surfboard fins of the type also known as the tunnel fin.

 Lockheed Martin Environmentally Responsible Aviation Project

 During 2011, the Environmentally Responsible Aviation Project at NASA's Aeronautics Research Mission Directorate invited study proposals towards meeting NASA's goal of reducing future aircraft fuel consumption by 50% compared to 1998.
 Lockheed Martin proposed a box wing design along with other advanced technologies.

 Prandtl Box Wing

 In 1924, the German aerodynamicist Ludwig Prandtl suggested that a box wing, under certain conditions, might provide the minimum induced drag for a given lift and wingspan.
 In his design, two offset horizontal wings have vertical wings connecting their tips and shaped to provide a linear distribution of side forces.
 The configuration is said to offer improved efficiency for a range of aircraft.